linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 Semantic relationships are crucial to the definition of concepts.
 However, next to these structured characterizations, concepts have to be further defined using human-readable ("informal") documentation.
 Any BGO concept (**Things**) can be annotated using a set of properties derived from well-known vocabularies like Dublin Core, Foaf and RDFS:

-- **icon**:  a sub-property of foaf:thumbnail
+- **icon**:  a sub-property of foaf:thumbnail.
 - **depiction** : a sub-property of foaf:depiction;
 - **label**: a sub-property of rdfs:label;
 - **title**, **description**, **abstract** : as sub-properties of homonymous Dublin Core properties;

-A BGO renderer can use these properties to build user interface component, providing defauts when needed.
-Note that **icon** should be intended as an iconic represntation of a *label*, that is a short vesiono a the *title*.
+A BGO renderer can use these properties to build user interface components, providing defaults if needed and taking into account the following notes:

+- *icon* is a symbol for a *label*, that in turn is an abbreviation of the *title*;
-Similary, **depiction* is an image for the *description* that in turn is a short version of the *abstract*.
+- the **depiction* is an image for *description*, that is expanded in the *abstract*; the abstract can contain links and references to other documents.

 ![UML diagram](doc/uml-diagram.png)